input-output-hk/devx/README.md

 # The Developer Experience Shell

 This repo contains a `nix develop` shell for haskell.
-Its primary purpose is to help get a development shell for haskell products quickly and across multiple operating systems (and architectures).
+Its primary purpose is to help get a development shell for haskell quickly and across multiple operating systems (and architectures).

 It requires [`nix` to be installed](https://nixos.org/download.html).